GUMBridge: a Corpus for Varieties of Bridging Anaphora: Background

 \paragraph{Gaps in the Resource Landscape}

 From the descriptions of the English bridging resources above, we can see that no single one of them can be considered a reasonable "reference" corpus for bridging in English.
-First, the number of bridging instances present in existing resources is relatively few, as we can see in Table~\ref{tab:corpora_stats}.
+First, the number of bridging instances present in existing resources is relatively low, as we can see in Table~\ref{tab:corpora_stats}.
 The resources that exclusively contain referential bridging are quite small, with ISNotes and BASHI containing only 916 and 459 instances of bridging respectively.
-And while ARRAU contains more instances of bridging (5,512), it is likely to be "over annotated" if you are only concerned with referential bridging, and it is not trivial to separate the two in the data.
-Additionally, we can see in Table~\ref{tab:corpora_stats} the frequency of bridging instances annotated in existing resources as been quite variable.
+And while ARRAU contains more instances of bridging (5,512), it is likely to be "over annotated" for studies only concerned with referential bridging, and it is not trivial to separate referential and lexical bridging in the data.
+Additionally, we can see in Table~\ref{tab:corpora_stats} that the frequency of bridging instances annotated in existing resources has been quite variable.
 ARRAU and ISNotes have approximately twice the frequency of bridging annotations per 1k tokens when compared with BASHI and GUM v11 (15.8 and 22.7 vs 7.9 and 8.2 respectively).
 This suggests that existing resources are likely under-annotated, and that broader coverage for bridging annotations is required.

-There is also a complete lack of genre diversity amongst the resources that have commonly be used for the evaluation of bridging resolution systems; ISNotes, BASHI, and ARRAU RST are all solely composed of WSJ new data from more than 30 years ago, which predates basic modern expressions such as "cell phone" and "the internet".
-And while ARRAU provides some genre coverage in its sub-corpora, they are unbalanced, both in their size and in the density of their bridging annotations (see Table~\ref{tab:corpora_stats}), and they are not commonly used for evaluation.
-Additionally, ARRAU is the only resource that provides subtype annotations, meaning that such granular linguistic analysis is not possible for the resources focused on referential bridging.
-For these reasons, it is necessary to introduce GUMBridge, a new resource which provides a substantial increase in both genre diversity and annotation coverage, with the addition of multi-subtype annotations for every instance of bridging.
+There is also a complete lack of genre diversity amongst the resources that have commonly been used for the evaluation of bridging resolution systems; ISNotes, BASHI, and ARRAU RST are all solely composed of WSJ data from more than 30 years ago, which predates basic modern expressions such as "cell phone" and "the internet".
+And while ARRAU provides some genre coverage in its sub-corpora, they are unbalanced, both in their size and in the density of their bridging annotations (see Table~\ref{tab:corpora_stats}).
+As a result of their internal inconsistency, they are not commonly used for evaluation.
+Additionally, ARRAU is the only resource that provides subtype annotations, meaning that more granular linguistic analysis is not possible for the resources focused on referential bridging.
+These gaps motivate the current paper's introduction of GUMBridge, a new resource which provides a substantial increase in both genre diversity and annotation coverage, as well as the addition of multi-subtype annotations for every instance of bridging.